S-Kel/Portfolio/readme.md

 ### Functionality / features
 Key features of this portfolio include the following at minimum:
-* Lame and contact details.
+* Name and contact details.
 * Personal Bio demonstrating personality &
 * Professional skillset
 * Education & Work history